Football clubs

 1893 - 1896

-Claremont Rovers were a predecessor team to Observer Athletic, the side was formed in 1893 in connection with the employees of the Hastings & St Leonards Observer office.
-The club colours were dark blue and yellow and pitches at West Hill, Halton and the Green were used.
-The side competed in the Carlisle Cup in 1894-95 and 1895-96.
+Claremont Rovers were a predecessor team to Observer Athletic, formed in 1893 in connection with the employees of the Hastings & St Leonards Observer office.
+The club colours were dark blue and yellow, and they played on pitches at West Hill, Halton and The Green.

 Clerks Athletic